plurid/datasign/packages/datasign-grammar/vscode/README.md

 ```

-For scripting usage, run in your package the command
+For scripting usage, run in the package

 ``` bash
 npm install @plurid/datasign